-Coronavirus is forcing Uber to return to its startup roots
+Coronavirus is forcing Uber to return to its start-up roots

 “It would have to be the last thing on earth I do,” the New York City-based Mouzon said of going back.

-For Uber, analysts said adding Grubhub to the mix could cut marketing expenses and, with the sheer size of the combined businesses, allow a pullback of price-war motivated incentives and discounts.
+For Uber, analysts said adding Grubhub to the mix could cut marketing expenses and, with the sheer size of the combined businesses, allow a pullback of price-war-motivated incentives and discounts.
 Analyst Dan Ives, of Wedbush Securities, wrote that the merger would “create an opportunity to reach profitability, without raising rates on restaurants, and with some pullback on consumer discounts, creating an overall healthier ecosystem.”

 It’s unclear whether that possibility can go through, even if Uber and Grubhub strike a deal.
-A group of senators led by Amy Klobuchar (D-Minn.), the ranking member of the Senate Judiciary subcommittee on Antitrust, penned a letter Wednesday urging the Justice Department and Federal Trade Commission to keep an eye on any potential merger.
+A group of senators led by Amy Klobuchar (Minn.), the ranking Democrat on the Senate Judiciary antitrust subcommittee, penned a letter Wednesday urging the Justice Department and Federal Trade Commission to keep an eye on any potential merger.
 They expressed concern about any merger stifling competition on efficiency, innovation and affordability.

 “A merger of two of the three biggest rivals in an already concentrated market risks depriving consumers of that outcome by potentially eliminating competition between the existing market participants,” the senators wrote.